Goliath; A Father's Concern; David Entrusts Jesse's Flock to Another

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 Saul and his army ride forth to face the Philistine army once more.
 The king, astride a horse adorned with orange trappings, glances uneasily over his shoulder: on the opposite side of the battlefield, he has spied Goliath, the Philistine giant.
 Goliath carries a gigantic shield on his back and leans on a spear nearly twice the height of a man.
 A huge sword is girt round his waist.
 As his armor-bearer and fellow soldiers confidently look on, the giant taunts the Israelite army, demanding that an opponent face him in single combat.
-(1 Kings 17:3–8)
+(I Samuel 17:3–8)

 A Father's Concern